 Another theory attributes the disorder to “nerve sprouting” after an injury.
 This is when axonal sprouts (fine nerve processes) grow out from intact axons during healing to reinnervate the denervated muscle fibers.
 Sprouting is supposed to sustain the nerve supply.
 However, in reflex sympathetic dystrophy, abnormal sprouting may actually be the cause.

 Treatment at Meiri Chiropractic

 Chiropractic adjustments (manipulative treatment) to the spine and extremities (arms and legs) work by normalizing function of the neuromusculoskeletal system.
 Therefore, the pain and inflammation go away.
 Additionally, some studies show chiropractic manipulation increase distal blood flow.

 Our other therapies, such as soft tissue techniques, therapeutic exercise, electric muscle stimulation, ice/ heat therapies and homeopathic consultations provide relief as well.
 Through regular chiropractic visits, you can get pain relief and improve function.

 At Meiri Chiropractic we spend the time necessary to examine, diagnose and treat every neuromusculoskeletal condition and various ailments you have.
 Chiropractic is a holistic and natural way to not only treat existing conditions, but to keep your body in its best working condition.
-We have been offering effective chiropractic care in North Palm Beach since 2006.
+Meiri Chiropractic has been offering effective chiropractic care in Palm Beach county since 2006.
 Many of our patient reviews note our excellence.
 Call us today at 561-253-8984 to make an appointment or to find out more about Shoulder-Hand Syndrome and Lower Leg Swelling: Chiropractic Care of Reflex Sympathetic Dystrophy.